Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Introduction

 In addition, with respect to efficiency and precision in the SCD, the importance of incorporating constraints on trivial causal relationships into the SCD algorithms has been highlighted~\citep{Inazumi2010,chowdhury2023}.
 Causal learning software packages have been augmented with prior knowledge, as demonstrated in ``causal-learn'' \footnote{ \url{https://github.com/py-why/causal-learn}}, and ``LiNGAM'' \footnote{ \url{https://github.com/cdt15/lingam}} ~\citep{Zheng2023causallearn,Ikeuchi2023}.

 Moreover, the systematic acquisition of domain expert knowledge is a challenging task.
-Although there are several examples of constructing directed acyclic graphs (DAGs) by domain experts, as demonstrated in health services research~\citep{Rodrigues2022}, practical methods for this process have not been proposed.
+Although several examples of constructing directed acyclic graphs (DAGs) by domain experts exist, as demonstrated in health services research~\citep{Rodrigues2022}, practical methods for this process have not been proposed.

 The scenario has recently changed with rapid progress in the development of high-end large language models (LLMs).
-Owing to their high performance in the applications of their domain knowledge acquired from vast amounts of data in the pretraining processes~\citep{openai2023,Meta2023,Gemini2023}, it has been expected that LLMs can also be applied to causal reasoning tasks.
-In fact, several studies have reported the trial results of LLM knowledge-based causal inference (LLM-KBCI)~\citep{jiang2023, jin2023, kıcıman2023, zečević2023,jiralerspong2024,zhang2024}, and in particular, the performance enhancement in non-parametric SCD with the guides by LLMs was confirmed~\citep{ban2023,vashishtha2023,khatibi2024}.
-However, it remains unclear whether the enhancement in SCD accuracy with background knowledge augmented by LLMs is robustly observed when the task of the SCD depends on closed data uncontained in the pretraining datasets of LLMs, and whether it leads to more statistically valid causal models.
+Owing to their high performance in the application of their domain knowledge acquired from vast amounts of data in the pretraining processes~\citep{openai2023,Meta2023,Gemini2023}, it is expected that LLMs can also be applied to causal reasoning tasks.
+In fact, several studies have reported the trial results of LLM knowledge-based causal inference\footnote{In this context, the term causal inference is used in a different sense from its conventional meaning in standard statistical frameworks, which typically aims to quantify the causal effect between a pair of variables.
+However, we intentionally refer to our process with LLMs as LLM-KBCI (LLM knowledge-based causal inference), as it can also be interpreted as an upstream task for constructing candidate causal models with SCD, to be used in subsequent causal effect analyses. } (LLM-KBCI)~\citep{jiang2023, jin2023, kıcıman2023, zečević2023,jiralerspong2024,zhang2024}, and in particular, the performance enhancement in nonparametric SCD with the guides by LLMs was confirmed~\citep{ban2023,vashishtha2023,khatibi2024}.
+However, it remains unclear whether the enhancement in SCD accuracy with background knowledge augmented by LLMs is robustly observed when the task of the SCD depends on closed data uncontained in the pretraining datasets of LLMs.